devSchacht/essential-image-optimization/app/partials/book.md

 <figcaption>Animated GIF vs. Video: a comparison of file sizes at ~equivalent quality for different formats.</figcaption>
 </figure>

 Delivering the same file as an MP4 video can often shave 80% or more off your file-size.
 This means that not only do GIFs often waste significant bandwidth, but they'll take longer to load, include fewer colors and can offer sub-part user experiences.
-Videos are so much better than when you upload an animated GIF to [Twitter](http://mashable.com/2014/06/20/twitter-gifs-mp4/#fiiFE85eQZqW) or [Imgur](https://thenextweb.com/insider/2014/10/09/imgur-begins-converting-gif-uploads-mp4-videos-new-gifv-format/), they'll silently convert it to an MP4 for you.
-Why are GIFs many times [larger](https://www.quora.com/For-a-given-scene-why-does-an-animated-GIF-have-a-much-bigger-file-size-than-its-video-source-e-g-in-MP4-format)?.
+Videos are so much better than when you upload an animated GIF to Twitter ([GIFs on Twitter aren't actually GIFs](http://mashable.com/2014/06/20/twitter-gifs-mp4/#PoGJa8al0Zqs)) or Imgur ([Imgur converts GIFs to MP4s on upload](https://thenextweb.com/insider/2014/10/09/imgur-begins-converting-gif-uploads-mp4-videos-new-gifv-format/)), they’ll silently convert it to an MP4 for you.

+Why are GIFs many times larger?.
 Animated GIFs store each frame as a lossless GIF image - yes, lossless.
 The degraded quality we often experience is due to GIFs being limited to a 256-color palette.
 The format is often large as it doesn't consider neighbor frames for compression, unlike video codecs like H.264.
 An MP4 video stores each key frame as a lossy JPEG, which discards some of the original data to achieve better compression.

 **If you can switch to videos**

 *   Use [ffmpeg](https://www.ffmpeg.org/) to convert your animated GIFs (or sources) to H.264 MP4s.
 I use this one-liner from[ Rigor](http://rigor.com/blog/2015/12/optimizing-animated-gifs-with-html5-video): ffmpeg -i animated.gif -movflags faststart -pix_fmt yuv420p -vf "scale=trunc(iw/2)*2:trunc(ih/2)*2" video.mp4
-*   Cloudinary has an [excellent workflow](http://cloudinary.com/blog/reduce_size_of_animated_gifs_automatically_convert_to_webm_and_mp4) for autoconverting sources (or animated GIFs) to H.264 and WEBM.
-I found this tip about their [lossy mode](https://www.noupe.com/design/creating-animated-gifs-right-way-cloudinary-98607.html) useful.
+*   Cloudinary has an [excellent](http://cloudinary.com/blog/reduce_size_of_animated_gifs_automatically_convert_to_webm_and_mp4) [workflow](https://www.noupe.com/design/creating-animated-gifs-right-way-cloudinary-98607.html) for auto-converting sources (or animated GIFs) to H.264 and WEBM.
-*   ImageOptim API [supports this too](https://imageoptim.com/api/ungif) and also [removes dithering from GIFs](https://github.com/pornel/undither#examples) which can help video codecs compress even more.
+*   ImageOptim API also supports [converting animated gifs to WebM/H.264 video](https://imageoptim.com/api/ungif), [removing dithering from GIFs](https://github.com/pornel/undither#examples) which can help video codecs compress even more.

 **If you must use animated GIFs**